 Address Your Experience Outside of The Classroom

 Do you have volunteer experience working with children?
-Were you a camp counselor?
+Were you an adjunct instructor?
 Have you worked in jobs that require well-developed communications skills?
 All of these experiences can help you to position yourself as a more appealing hire.
-Also, this is great information to include if you are an entry-level teacher who’s yet to earn some more solid accomplishments.
+Also, this is great information to include if you are an entry-level teacher or teaching assistant who’s yet to earn some more solid accomplishments.

 Mention The School in Your Letter